 The challenge the world faces is not producing more zinc; it is getting zinc into the diets of people suffering from zinc deficiency.
 This requires government advocacy, better distribution networks and greater awareness of the importance of zinc for human health.
 The amount required across the globe, annually for zinc supplements amounts to less than 2 percent of our entire annual production and less than 0.1 percent of global production.
 Teck’s Zinc & Health program is aimed at raising awareness about this global health problem and working with international partners to help get zinc to those who need it most.

-Free The Children is an international charity and youth empowerment movement founded in 1995 by 12-year old Craig Kielburger.
-The organization runs programs in approximately 8,000 schools in Canada, the U.S. and U.K. for service learning and active citizenship, with the aim of empowering youth to become socially engaged.
+WE is an international charity and youth empowerment movement founded in 1995 by 12-year old Craig Kielburger The organization focuses on young people, with programs in Canada, the U.S. and U.K. for service learning and active citizenship, including programs in nearly 10,000 schools.
+WE Day is WE’s annual youth empowerment event that motivates young people to become socially engaged.
+WE was formerly known as Free the Children.
+Learn more at https://www.we.org/

 Teck is Canada’s largest diversified resource company, committed to responsible mining and mineral development.
 We produce materials essential to the quality of life of people around the world – zinc, copper, steelmaking coal and energy.
 Headquartered in Vancouver, Canada, Teck owns or has interest in mines in Canada, the United States, Chile and Peru.
 The pursuit of sustainability guides Teck’s approach to business, and we care about doing the right thing for communities, the environment and future generations.